2. MPSD HPC system#

 5. Limit numpy (and other libraries) to the available cores

-6. Start the Jupyter notebook (or Jupyter lab) server on that node with
+6. Start the Jupyter lab server on that node with

 Watch the output displayed in your terminal.
 There is a line similar to this one: